jackadull/dirish/plan.md

 # Dirish: plan

 * Introduce actual parallelism within stages, see: MigrationStep2
-* Add a new signal 'can connect to host:port within x' because 'host x is reachable' does not suffice for VPN detection
 * Fix the FlatMap optimization
 * Check for deviations between config and reality
 * Better test coverage